 We can change this now, together – we can grow a new kind of Welsh media, by the people of Wales and for the people of Wales.

-Nation.Cymru launched in 2017 from nothing and we have already published over 3,000 articles and regularly reaches an audience of around half a million users a month.
+Nation.Cymru launched in 2017 from nothing and we have already published over 5,000 articles and regularly reaches an audience of over 700,000 users a month.

 Our readers’ donations have already had a huge positive influence on Welsh politics, driving public engagement and ensuring that politicians and journalist hear what the people of Wales have to say.